cmcguinness/YoutubeSummary/README.md

 * It uses a python library called `youtube-transcript-api` to retrieve the transcript.
 It works, but it's clearly not using documented interfaces.
 So don't be surprised if it gets broken at some point.
 * There's not a lot of error checking in the code, feel free to improve it!
+* Ollama on the desktop is a 4 bit version, while Deep Infra uses a 16 bit version.
+You will see marked differences in quality of outputs.

 ## Authentication
 By default, the user id and password are both `admin`.